shtigran/LINQ-To-Object/README.md

 ----
 ### Purpose

 The destination of this project ilustrate the capabilities of LINQ to Object.
-There are represents different Queries to Object in this project.
+There are represented different Queries to Object in this project.